 By the end of the third year of study, to qualify for continuing in the Ph.D. program, the student is required to write a Ph.D.
 Research Proposal, and to defend the doctoral topic before a thesis committee.* This defense will consist of an oral presentation of the proposed thesis topic.
 The thesis committee members must be appointed, and receive Research Proposal copies, at least 10 working days before the oral defense.
 At the conclusion of the defense, the thesis committee must be satisfied that the thesis topic is of doctoral quality and that the student’s background is adequate to carry out the proposed research.

 Out of the total 90 credit hours for Ph.D., the specific Physics requirements for graduation are: At least 33 credit hours of courses.
 Credits outside the Department: at least 6.
 Seminar credits: at least 6.
 The courses taken in Physics must include PH661, PH663, PH664, PH669, PH670.
 The requirement for PH664 and PH670 (passing grade) can be fulfilled any time during the study, and the student’s advisor can approve replacement of these two courses by other advanced graduate courses in the student’s chosen research field.

-Each semester of full-time study in residence at Clarkson prior to the completion of 78 credits, the student must take PH683 or PH684 (Graduate Seminar).
+Each semester of full-time study in residence at Clarkson prior to the completion of 78 credits, the student must register for and obtain a passing grade in PH683 or PH684 (Graduate Seminar).
 Each Spring or Fall semester that they are registered for credit hours, those students who at the time receive any financial support via the University, such as full- or part-time teaching or research assistantship, tuition discount, etc., must take at least one credit of PH699.

 Oral presentation and defense of the written doctoral dissertation before a thesis committee,* are required.
 The thesis committee members must be appointed, and receive Research Proposal copies, at least 10 working days before the oral defense.